How do I share with others using Dropbox?

 When dealing with confidential or sensitive materials, you have options to control how your content is accessed.
 You can set who can view your shared link, and you can add passwords and expiration dates to your link.

 One other way to further control access to shared files is to enter the specific people you want to have access.
-To do this, click the share icon or button on dropbox.com or the badge on any Microsoft Office files saved in your Dropbox account.
+To do this, select the Share button on dropbox.com, the desktop app, or the badge on any Microsoft Office files saved in your Dropbox.
 Then type in the email addresses of the people you want to have access.

-Sharing in this way is what we call “authenticated sharing,” and it means that the person you share with must have a Dropbox account and be signed in to access the file.
+Sharing in this way is what we call “authenticated sharing”.
+This means that the person you share with must have a Dropbox account and be signed in to access the file.

 Can I unshare a folder?